What are Intermodal Drayage Services?

 The Future of Intermodal Drayage Services

 The drayage portion of the intermodal services industry has come a long way since its early origins.
 The latest technology and processes that companies like Taylor Distributing are implementing will provide visibility and seamless movement that supply chain management requires.

-In the early years, intermodal drayage services was considered a risky move for shippers and IMC’s.
+In the early years, intermodal drayage services were considered a risky move for shippers and IMC’s.
 Today, much of that risk is gone and rail intermodal is an important part of most supply chains’ transportation mix.
-Intermodal services has proven its value, experienced growth, and earned the respect of the Class I railroads as well as world class shippers.
+Intermodal services have proven its value, experienced growth, and earned the respect of the Class I railroads as well as world-class shippers.
 It stands on the threshold of a new ear of growth as challenges mount for long-haul truckload.
 While a lot of long-haul conversions have taken place, regional opportunities in the east are proving intermodal services is not just a mode for transcontinental freight moves.

 New opportunities exist in refrigerated and flatbed transportation.
 Whether rail intermodal is an origin or destination leg of an international move, or strictly a domestic move, it is hard to imagine the U.S. transportation network without it.
 As regional drays and short-haul rail options increase the use of intermodal services in lanes below 500 miles, the mode is clearly on the threshold of a new era.
 Based on proven results, intermodal is the mode of the future and Taylor Distributing is proud to be a part of the Cincinnati drayage industry.